IATI/IATI-Developer-Documentation/access.rst

 Verifying Certificates
 ^^^^^^^^^^^^^^^^^^^^^^

-Sometimes the problems lies with verifying the certificate.
+Sometimes the problem lies with verifying the certificate.
 This can be due to an out of date list of Certificate Authorities (CAs) on the client side, or certificate misconfiguration by the publisher.

 In the first case, the client should ideally update their CA list, but this can be quite cumbersome to do.

 In the case of publisher misconfiguration, this should be fixed by the publisher, but this may be difficult for us to detect and demonstrate to them, because problematic certificates may work in some applications (especially web browsers).
 A common problem is that the intermediary certificate is not supplied by the server.

-One way for a data consumer to sidestep this problem problem by not verifying HTTPS certificates, but this is not an ideal response.
+One way for a data consumer to sidestep this problem problem, is by not verifying HTTPS certificates, but this is not an ideal response.
 For wget this can be achieved with the `--no-check-certificate` flag. `IATI-Registry-Refresher <https://github.com/IATI/IATI-Registry-Refresher>`__, which powers the Dashboard, uses this approach.
 The registry, on the other hand, does try to verify certificates when fetching metadata about a file.

 Current issues: